10 Engineering Programs for High School Students in NYC

 Cost/Stipend: A stipend is paid based on academic level and session duration.

-The SCA Summer Internship Program (“SIP”) recruits talented NYC public high school students for a six-week paid internship with various SCA departments and business partner companies throughout New York City.
-SIP is designed to expose students to careers in various industries including architecture, engineering, construction management, information technology, business, and public administration.
-The program provides interns with a diverse internship experience in civil engineering along with career mentoring.
+The SCA Summer Internship Program (“SIP”) recruits NYC public high school students for a six-week paid internship with various SCA departments and business partner companies throughout New York City.
+SIP is designed to expose you to careers in various industries, including architecture, engineering, construction management, information technology, business, and public administration.
+The program offers an internship experience in civil engineering, complemented by career mentoring.
+You’ll spend four days a week with your intern host and the remaining day attending educational programming.
+You’ll also participate in workshops, a design challenge, and panel discussions.

 Location: New York City, NY

-Deadline: March 8, 2024
+Deadline: March 8

 Location: Columbia University, NY

-Dates: 4 weeks (July 8 - August 13, 2024) with a mandatory orientation during the last week of June
+Dates: July 8 - August 13 with a mandatory orientation during the last week of June

-Cost/Stipend: No Information Available.
+Cost/Stipend: No information available.

-During this program, you can expect to develop skills in various STEM disciplines through hands-on work in research labs.
-You will also attend classroom learning sessions, workshops (on ethics, lab safety, and data collection), and college admissions prep sessions.
-A standout feature of this program is the mentorship opportunities – students will be guided by NYU’s research faculty, learning in a collaborative environment, and working on innovative research projects that contribute to advancements in their chosen STEM fields.
+This program offers a comprehensive summer experience, ideal for students interested in engineering and its subfields.
+ARISE has an interdisciplinary curriculum, with courses across chemical engineering, robotics, computer science, bio- and molecular engineering, machine learning, anthropology, biology, aerospace engineering, and AI.
+You will develop skills in various STEM disciplines through work in research labs.
+You will attend classroom learning sessions, workshops (on ethics, lab safety, and data collection), and college admissions prep sessions.
+You will be guided by NYU’s research faculty and work on research projects that contribute to advancements in your chosen field.
 At the end of the program, you will present your findings at a colloquium.
-The 2024 cohort will accept 76-80 students.
+The 2024 cohort accepted 76-80 students.
+To learn more about this program, check out our complete guide here.

 Location: NYU campus, New York City, NY

-Dates: June 3, 2024 - August 9, 2024 (10 weeks).
-The first 4 weeks will be remote after-school workshops, and the next 6 weeks will have in-person labs on weekdays.
+Dates: June 3 - August 9.
+The first 4 weeks will be remote after-school, and the next 6 weeks will be in-person labs on weekdays.

 Cost/Stipend: Students will receive a stipend of at least $750.

-Deadline: March 1, 2024
+Deadline: March 1

+Project SEED is a paid summer fellowship for high school students focused on chemistry and chemical engineering.
+You will commute daily to a research lab Monday through Friday, for over 8 to 10 weeks.
+You will gain experience in labs, including those at universities and the U.S. Department of Agriculture.
 The program supports over 350 students from underrepresented communities, offering internships and summer camps to assist with university applications.
-Interns work on independent projects at the nearest Project SEED location, with a variety of project options.
-Depending on the site, students might go on field trips, campus tours, and attend career panels.
+You will work on independent projects at the nearest Project SEED location, with a variety of project options.
+Depending on the site, you may participate in field trips, campus tours, and attend career panels.
+Additionally, coordinators can register students for the American Chemical Society National Meeting, where they can present their work.

 Dates: 8-10 weeks, June to August

-Cost/Stipend: No cost; $4000 is awarded to the interns.
+Cost/Stipend: No cost; $4,000 is awarded to the interns.

+Eligibility: Current high school sophomores, juniors, or seniors (and recent graduates) who have completed one course in high school chemistry.
 Preference is given to students whose maximum family income does not exceed 300% of the Federal Poverty Guidelines based on family size.

 Deadline: Applications typically close in April.